Renzipora: Governance

 Renzipora comes under ReshiPora panchayat.
 Awantipora is the sub district headquarters.
 District headquarters of the village is Pulwama, 11 km away.
 The village is situated on relatively elevated grounds and has been a refuge during floods.

 Economy

 Renzipora village produces apples, almonds, walnuts and saffron.
-The average nut yield/tree is about 7.5 kg with nut length of 29 mm and nut width of 14.06mm.
+The average net yield/tree is about 7.5 kg with nut length of 29 mm and nut width of 14.06mm.

 Renzipora was earlier called "Rezikpora" (Rezikh meaning food, pora meaning place) as it was always rich in food resources like maize, wheat, rice etc. due to fertile land.

 Renzipora is the home of two veneer firms, Skyline veneer and Diamond veneer.
 The veneer is peeled from popular woods.
 These industries were set up with the help of transport subsidies disbursed under Govt. of India Scheme JK DFC w.e.f.
 1-04-2008 to 31-03-2009.
 42 lakhs was disbursed into these industries by government via Jammu and Kashmir Bank awantipora.

 Renzipora village was given RBA status in 2010.